-Located inland of China, Badong always has a water shortage problem, and the land could only produce drought tolerant crops like corns and potatoes.
-Yet on the Gauze Cap Mountain there is a lake 4 km long and up to 300 m wide, which is the largest freshwater source in the province.
+Located inland of China, Badong always has a water shortage problem, and the land could only produce drought-tolerant crops like corn and potatoes.
+Yet on Gauze Cap Mountain, there is a lake 4 km long and up to 300 m wide, which is the largest freshwater source in the province.

 Aspiration and Sacrifice of Organised Chinese Peasants

-Each day each peasant worker would transport 50 kg of sands or limes stones to the field, for which a reward of 0.2 yuan was granted per day, that could allow them to purchase 3 bowls of noodle soup with shallots, or 5 red bean ice blocks (Chinese commodity price was very stable between early 50s and late 70s),
+Each day each peasant worker would transport 50 kg of sand or limes stones to the field, for which a reward of 0.2 yuan was granted per day, which could allow them to purchase 3 bowls of noodle soup with shallots, or 5 red bean ice blocks (Chinese commodity price was very stable between the early 50s and late 70s),

 The peasants did everything with their hands using the most basic tools including drill rods and hammers.
 They made chestnut wood cages with ropes to send two or three people down the cliff to drill boreholes.
 One day a rock fell from the top and smashed two cages, 6 peasant workers plunged to the valley a thousand metres below and died.